fletchel/DL2-CALM/blogpost.md

 Our works consists of three main contributions to the CALM framework, each focusing on one of the weaknesses described in the previous section.

-The first of our contributions --- **top-k token propagation** --- addresses the problem of the computational overhead within **softmax response** confidence estimation method by selecting top-$K$ most probable tokens after the first layer and computing only the logits corresponding to these tokens in the following layers.
+The first of our contributions --- **top-k token propagation** --- addresses the problem of the computational overhead within **softmax response** confidence estimation method by selecting $\text{top-}K$ most probable tokens after the first layer and computing only the logits corresponding to these tokens in the following layers.
 With $K << V$, we believe that this change should lead to a noticeable decrease in the time spent on confidence estimation.

 **ADD A SNIPPET OF CODE COMPARED WITH THE NORMAL WORKFLOW**